 Can I renew my scholarship?

-Students may renew their awards for up to four years or until the recipient completes an undergraduate degree, whichever comes first.
+Scholarship recipients may receive their award for up to 4 years, or until the recipient completes an undergraduate degree, whichever comes first.
 You do not need to reapply every year.
 However, current recipients are responsible for completing a renewal form that will be emailed to them March 1, by ISTS.